-A deficiency in internal control over compliance exists when the design or operation of a control over compliance does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct, noncompliance with a compliance requirement of a HUD program on a timely basis.
-A material weakness in internal control over compliance is a deficiency, or combination of deficiencies, in internal control over compliance, such that there is a reasonable possibility that material noncompliance with a compliance requirement of a HUD program will not be prevented, or detected and corrected, on a timely basis.
-A significant deficiency in internal control over compliance is a deficiency is a deficiency, or a combination of deficiencies, in internal control over compliance with a compliance compliance with a compliance control over compliance with a compliance is a deficiency, or a combination of deficiencies, in internal control over compliance with a compliance control over compliance with a compliance control over compliance with a compliance is a deficiency, or a combination of deficiencies, in internal control over compliance with a compliance control over compliance with a compliance control over compliance with a compliance is a deficiency, or a combination of deficiencies, in internal control over compliance with a compliance control over compliance with a compliance control over compliance with a compliance is a deficiency, or a combination of deficiencies, in internal control over compliance with a compliance control over compliance with a compliance with a compliance with a compliance is a deficiency, or a combination of deficiencies, in internal control over compliance with a compliance control over compliance with a complia
+A deficiency in internal control over compliance exists when the design or operation of a control over compliance does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct, noncompliance with a type of compliance requirement of a HUD program on a timely basis.
+A material weakness in internal control over compliance is a deficiency, or combination of deficiencies, in internal control over compliance, such that there is a reasonable possibility that material noncompliance with a type of compliance requirement of a HUD program will not be prevented, or detected and corrected, on a timely basis.
+A significant deficiency in internal control over compliance is a deficiency, or a combination of deficiencies, in internal control over compliance with a type of compliance requirement of a HUD program that is less severe than a material weakness in internal control over compliance, yet important enough to merit attention by those charged with governance.

-Our consideration of internal control over compliance was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control over compliance that might be material weaknesses or significant deficiencies.
-We did not identify any deficiencies in internal control over compliance that we consider to be material weaknesses.
-However, material weaknesses may exist that have not been identified.
+Our consideration of internal control over compliance was for the limited purpose described in the "Auditor's Responsibilities for the Audit of Compliance" section above and was not designed to identify all deficiencies in internal control over compliance that might be material weaknesses or significant deficiencies.
+We did not identify any deficiencies in internal control over compliance that we consider to be material weaknesses, as defined above.
+However, material weaknesses or significant deficiencies may exist that were not identified.